hoabka/saa-c02-labs/iam/README.md

 2. Enable access to billing data for the IAM admin user that you will create as follows:

-    1. On the navigation bar, choose your account name, and then choose **My Account**.
+    1. On the navigation bar, choose your account name, and then choose **Account**.

-    2. Next to **IAM User and Role Access to Billing Information**, choose **Edit**.
+    2. Rolling down to **IAM User and Role Access to Billing Information**, choose **Edit**.
 You must be signed in as the root user for this section to be displayed on the account page.

     3. Select the check box to **Activate IAM Access** and choose **Update**.